credativ/plutono/docs/sources/getting-started/getting-started-influxdb.md

 > **Note:** The regular system monitoring template in InfluxDB Cloud is not compatible with Windows.
 Windows users who use InfluxDB Cloud to monitor their system will need to use the [Windows System Monitoring Template](https://github.com/influxdata/community-templates/tree/master/windows_system).

 ## Step 5.
-Add your InfluxDB data source to Grafana
+Add your InfluxDB data source to Plutono

-You can have more than one InfluxDB data source defined in Grafana.
+You can have more than one InfluxDB data source defined in Plutono.

 1. Follow the general instructions to [add a data source]({{< relref "../datasources/add-a-data-source.md" >}}).
 1. Decide if you will use InfluxQL or Flux as your query language.
    - For InfluxQL, refer to [InfluxDB data source]({{< relref "../datasources/influxdb/_index.md" >}}) for information about specific data source fields.
-   - For Flux, refer to [Flux query language in Grafana]({{< relref "../datasources/influxdb/influxdb-flux.md" >}}) for information about specific data source fields.
+   - For Flux, refer to [Flux query language in Plutono]({{< relref "../datasources/influxdb/influxdb-flux.md" >}}) for information about specific data source fields.

 ### InfluxDB guides

-InfluxDB publishes guidance for connecting different versions of their product to Grafana.
+InfluxDB publishes guidance for connecting different versions of their product to Plutono.

 - **InfluxDB OSS or Enterprise 1.8+.** To turn on Flux, refer to [Configure InfluxDB](https://docs.influxdata.com/influxdb/v1.8/administration/config/#flux-enabled-false.).
 Select your InfluxDB version in the upper right corner.
-- **InfluxDB OSS or Enterprise 2.x.** Refer to [Use Grafana with InfluxDB](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/).
+- **InfluxDB OSS or Enterprise 2.x.** Refer to [Use Plutono with InfluxDB](https://docs.influxdata.com/influxdb/v2.0/tools/plutono/).
 Select your InfluxDB version in the upper right corner.
--  **InfluxDB Cloud.** Refer to [Use Grafana with InfluxDB Cloud](https://docs.influxdata.com/influxdb/cloud/tools/grafana/).
+-  **InfluxDB Cloud.** Refer to [Use Plutono with InfluxDB Cloud](https://docs.influxdata.com/influxdb/cloud/tools/plutono/).

 ### Important tips

-- Make sure your Grafana token has read access.
-If it doesn't, then you'll get an authentication error and be unable to connect Grafana to InfluxDB.
+- Make sure your Plutono token has read access.
+If it doesn't, then you'll get an authentication error and be unable to connect Plutono to InfluxDB.
 - Avoid apostrophes and other non-standard characters in bucket and token names.
 - If the text name of the organization or bucket doesn't work, then try the ID number.
-- If you change your bucket name in InfluxDB, then you must also change it in Grafana and your Telegraf .conf file as well.
+- If you change your bucket name in InfluxDB, then you must also change it in Plutono and your Telegraf .conf file as well.

 ## Step 6.
 Add a query

-This step varies depending on the query language that you selected when you set up your data source in Grafana.
+This step varies depending on the query language that you selected when you set up your data source in Plutono.

 ### InfluxQL query language